-Traditional Herbs Proven to Boost Breast Milk Production
+Herbs Prove to Boost Breast Milk Production

 Fenugreek contains phytoestrogens, which appear to bind with estrogen receptors and thereby increase not only breast milk production but also sweat gland activity.

-Estrogenic activity may also be suspected in another traditional herb used to increase lactation.
-This Ayurvedic herb, called Shatavari (Asparagus racemosus wild.) â€“ has been used for increasing lactation along with helping regulate other female issues for over a thousand years.
+Shatavari is one of those herbs that appear to boost estrogen levels naturally.
+This Ayurvedic herb has been used for increasing lactation along with helping balance other female issues for over a thousand years.
 Shatavari has been found to contain steroidal saponins.
-Steroidal saponins have been linked with estrogenic activity in other settings.
+Steroidal saponins have been linked with estrogenic activity in other research.

-While the University of Illinois researchers found minor faults among some of these studies, they failed to see the bigger picture â€“ that traditional clinical application of an herbal remedy over centuries comes with its own set of controls: That is, each time an herbal remedy is prescribed or passed down to the next generation, it undergoes a clinical evaluation among the patients that have taken the remedy.
-A traditional healer could not readily retain his or her position among the community if he or she was not able to clearly provide viable treatment.
-And with the passing down of a remedy from one generation to the next comes a necessary proving among that next generation of patients.
+Yes, there may be some placebo effect as exists with any type of prescription.
+But a traditional healer could not readily retain his or her position among the community if he or she was not able to clearly provide viable treatment.
+And with the passing down of a remedy from one generation to the next comes necessary provings among that next generation of patients.

 Mortel M, Mehta SD.
 Systematic review of the efficacy of herbal galactogogues.
 J Hum Lact.
 2013 May;29(2):154-62. doi: 10.1177/0890334413477243.